 Human Resources: 410 Cottage Home Street, Los Angeles, California 90012

 Transnational and intersectional perspectives on feminism encompass questions that challenge postcolonial frameworks and scrutinize the destruction carried out by Western imperialism.
-Intersectionality NOW invites several artists from the Asian diaspora—Christine Dianne Guiyangco, Thinh Nguyen, and Seo Yun Son—to present work exploring global migration, labor, and gender identity.
+Several artists from the Asian diaspora—Christine Dianne Guiyangco, Thinh Nguyen, Seo Yun Son & eunhae yoo—will present work exploring global migration, labor, and gender identity.
+This program is curated by Hyunjee Nicole Kim and presented by Intersectionality NOW.

 Christine Dianne Guiyangco is a Los Angeles-based artist.
 She was born in Philippines in 1992 and moved to United States in 2001.
 Guiyangco actively works in a range of fields including performance, painting, writing, installation, video, and sculpture.
 She has exhibited in Space B Gallery, PØST Gallery, UCLA Hillel, New Wight Gallery, Charlie James Gallery, and Angel’s Gate Cultural Center.
 In 2014, she graduated with Bachelor of Arts at the University of California Los Angeles.